 1 For the text of a reservation, see section III.
+2 Accession for the European part of the Netherlands only.

 The instrument of accession by Denmark was accompanied by the following reservation:

 "It should be noted that a decision as to the applicability of the provisions of the Convention to Greenland and the Faroes is pending the completion of the international procedures prescribed in this respect.
 The ratification of Denmark is therefore, until further notice, subject to reservation with regard to the obligations of Greenland and the Faroes under the Convention".